Laser Processing Heads

 - For a free-space beam system (the usual solution for CO2 lasers and excimer lasers, for example), the input beam should usually be approximately collimated with an appropriate beam radius and beam quality factor M2.
 (Note that a too small beam diameter at the input may result in a larger spot in the beam focus.)

-- In case of delivery with a high-power fiber cable (which is common for solid-state lasers including fiber lasers and direct diode lasers), normally only the fiber core diameter and the numerical aperture are relevant.
+- In the case of delivery with a high-power fiber cable (which is common for solid-state lasers including fiber lasers and direct diode lasers), normally only the fiber core diameter and the numerical aperture are relevant.
 However, details of the launch conditions determine the power distribution over the guided fiber modes, and the obtained focus spot size depends on that.

 - The optical power must not exceed the rating of the head.
 Besides the laser average power, for pulsed lasers the peak power may also be limited.